Free no-obligation site survey · Nationwide coverage Contact Us

 Why owners and agents respray

-• Refreshing a unit between tenancies to support the asking rent
+• Freshening up a unit between tenancies to get the asking rent.

-• Rebranding, where the building needs to match new corporate colours
+• Rebranding a building to match new corporate colours.

-• Bringing one tired unit up to the standard of the rest of an estate
+• Bringing a tired unit up to the standard of the rest of an estate.

-• Arresting early cut edge corrosion before it becomes a panel problem
+• Stopping cut edge corrosion early, before it ruins the whole panel.

-• Extending the life of sound cladding instead of replacing it
+• Extending the life of cladding that’s sound, instead of just replacing it.

-In every case the underlying logic is the same: the panels are fine, the finish is not, and replacing steel because of paint makes no sense for the budget or the skip.
-For organisations reporting on their environmental footprint, keeping existing cladding in service rather than manufacturing and transporting new panels is also an easy line to defend, and several of the occupiers on Oxfordshire’s science parks care about exactly that.
+The logic is always the same: the cladding panels themselves are fine, but the finish is not.
+Replacing perfectly good steel just because the paint has failed makes no sense for the budget or the skip.
+For organisations that care about their environmental footprint, keeping the existing cladding in service rather than manufacturing and transporting new panels is an easy win.
+We know several occupiers on Oxfordshire’s science parks care about exactly that.

 Why we survey first: no two roofs in Oxford are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 The survey behind the scope

-For occupied buildings, laboratory and office tenants included, phasing and working hours are agreed at this stage, so the programme fits around the people inside rather than disrupting them.
-Masking, access equipment and quiet-hours working are all easier to plan properly in advance than to improvise on site, and tenants who were told what to expect tend to stay on side for the duration.
+For buildings that are still occupied, including labs and offices, we agree on phasing and working hours at this stage.
+That means the programme fits around the people inside, instead of disrupting them.
+Masking, access equipment and working during quiet hours are all easier to plan properly in advance than to try and improvise on site.
+Tenants who know what to expect usually stay on side until we’re done.

 What we will not put a coating over

 Not every building should be sprayed.
-Perforated sheets, composite panels that are delaminating, insulation that has taken on water and elevations with widespread fixing failure need replacement first or instead, and our report will say exactly that.
-Where the damage is contained, the usual route is a small number of new panels followed by a respray of the whole elevation, so nothing looks patched.
+If you’ve got perforated sheets, composite panels that are delaminating, insulation that’s taken on water, or widespread fixing failure, those parts need to be replaced first.
+Or the whole elevation might need replacement instead of a coating.
+Our report will tell you exactly that.
+Where the damage is contained, the usual route is to replace a few panels and then respray the whole elevation.
+That way, nothing looks patched.

-What you will never get from us is a fresh colour over a known defect.
-It would fail early, and on managed estates word of that travels faster than any advert.
+What you will never get from us is a fresh colour sprayed over a known defect.
+That would fail early, and on managed estates, bad news travels faster than any advert.

 Cladding spraying survey near Oxford